wezm/rust-intro-talk/slides.md

 }
 ```

-> **Rust** is a systems programming language that runs blazingly fast, prevents segfaults, and guarantees thread safety.
+> **Rust** is a systems programming language that runs blazingly fast, prevents
+> segfaults, and guarantees thread safety.

 — [rust-lang.org](https://www.rust-lang.org/)

 ---

+# Systems Programming Language

+* Compiles to native code

+--

+* Originally imagined for the types of problems C and C++ are used to solve.

+--

+* Is seeing use outside that:
+  * Embedded systems
+  * Operating systems ([Redox OS][redox])
+  * Web servers, applications, and compilation to web assembly
+  * GUI applications

+---

 # Runs Blazingly Fast

-* Complies to native code.
+* Native code, no interpreter.

 --